lasion07/hit_product/README.md

 > We use Yolov5 algorithm

 # Warning
-Determine a label box within the warning area
+Determine an object within the warning area
 > We use Ray casting algorithm

 © Lam, Vu, Hoang, Nghia HIT club